Skip Navigation LinksHome/Services/MakerSpace

 DPL MakerSpaces offer a range of the latest technology and tools to help you bring your projects to life.
 Explore options like 3D printers, button makers, craft kits, and more.
 Whether you're working individually or as part of a group, our knowledgeable staff and volunteers are here to support you every step of the way.

 The first DPL MakerSpace opened in the Redmond Library in January 2025.
 We invite you to stop by and explore!
-As we continue to grow, two additional MakerSpaces will open at the Central Library at Stevens Ranch, which will open in late spring 2026.
+As we continue to grow, an additional MakerSpace will open at the Central Library at Stevens Ranch, which will open in late spring 2026.
 For more information about the Central Library, check out: https://www.deschuteslibrary.org/futurelibraries/stevensranch/

 Using the MakerSpace